pakal/django-compat-patcher/django_deprecation_timeline_notes.rst

 -----

 - Support for calling a SQLCompiler directly as an alias for calling its quote_name_unless_alias method will be removed.
-- cycle and firstof template tags will be removed from the future template tag library (used during the 1.6/1.7 deprecation period).
+- cycle and firstof template tags will be removed from the future template tag library (used during the 1.6/1.7 deprecation period). :kind:`DELETION` [FIXED]
-- django.conf.urls.patterns() will be removed.
+- django.conf.urls.patterns() will be removed. :kind:`DELETION` [FIXED]
 - Support for the prefix argument to django.conf.urls.i18n.i18n_patterns() will be removed.
 - SimpleTestCase.urls will be removed.
 - Using an incorrect count of unpacked values in the for template tag will raise an exception rather than fail silently.
-- The ability to reverse URLs using a dotted Python path will be removed.
+- The ability to reverse URLs using a dotted Python path will be removed. :kind:`BEHAVIOUR` [FIXED]
 - The ability to use a dotted Python path for the LOGIN_URL and LOGIN_REDIRECT_URL settings will be removed.
 - Support for optparse will be dropped for custom management commands (replaced by argparse).
 - The class django.core.management.NoArgsCommand will be removed.
 Use BaseCommand instead, which takes no arguments by default.